-Palestinians flee northern Gaza after Israel orders mass evacuation with ground attack looming
+Palestinians flee within Gaza after Israel orders mass evacuation and stages brief ground incursions

 ISRAELI TROOPS MAKE FORAY INTO GAZA

-Israel’s raids into Gaza Friday was the first word of troops entering the territory since Israel began its round-the-clock bombardment in retaliation for Hamas’ massacre of hundreds of civilians in southern Israel.
+Israel’s raids into Gaza Friday were the first indication that troops had entered the territory since Israel began its round-the-clock bombardment in retaliation for the Hamas’ massacre.
+Palestinian militants have fired thousands of rockets into Israel since the fighting erupted.

 A military spokesman said Israeli ground troops left after conducting the raids.
-The troop movements did not appear to be the beginning of an expected ground invasion.

-No decision on a ground offensive has been announced, although Israel has been massing troops along the Gaza border.

-An assault into densely populated and impoverished Gaza would likely bring even higher casualties on both sides in brutal house-to-house fighting.
+Israel has called up some 360,000 reserves and massed troops and tanks along the border, but no decision has been announced on whether to launch a ground offensive.
+An assault into densely populated Gaza would likely bring even higher casualties on both sides in brutal house-to-house fighting.

 “We will destroy Hamas,” Israeli Prime Minister Benjamin Netanyahu vowed Friday night.